X-RAY AUDIO: The “Bone Music” of the Soviet Union

 The Soviet Union’s brutal control over the record industry in the mid-20th century led a group of risk-tolerant audiophiles to begin printing and circulating forbidden music on records from the macabre material available to them: x-ray film.
 Founded in 2016 by Paul Heartfield and my interviewee STEPHEN COATES, the X-Ray Audio project is dedicated to that hidden material archive, uncovering the ligaments connecting those who made and loved these skeleton records.
 X-Ray Audio’s exhibition “Bone Music” at Berlin’s Villa Heike – located in the former Stasi restricted area – closed this weekend, but a book of the same name will be out later this year on MIT Press.

-I’m curious about how these records were sold.
-Were people slinging them on street corners? in speakeasies? within shipments of consumer goods?
+Vincent Mitchell: I’m curious about how these records were sold.
+Were people slinging them on street corners?
+In speakeasies?
+Within shipments of consumer goods?

 Are there any historic controversies involving x-ray records worth mentioning?
 Were there any notable confiscations?
 Or proto-raves?